zerok/zerokspot.com/content/weblog/2022/drafts-and-ios-smart-dashes-punctuation.md

 4. System setting disabled, Drafts setting enabled:  No smart punctuation

 As you can see, (1) behaves differently when text is entered using the script instead of just manually using the keyboard.
 Since my use-cases falls under this scenario, I have to disable smart punctuation system-wide for now.
 The perfect scenario for me would be if Drafts could somehow override the smart punctuation flag for its input fields but I have no idea if that’s possible.
 At the very least I’m going to ask in the [Drafts forums](https://forums.getdrafts.com) about this inconsistency 🙂

+## Update (2022-03-02)

+I've created [a topic on the Drafts forums](https://forums.getdrafts.com/t/smart-punctuation-vs-smart-quotes-dashes/12213?u=zerok) and get the confirmation that this is not just me 😁